 An arborist report was prepared by certified arborist Donald W. Cox to evaluate the existing trees on-site and consider options for preservation.
-The site has six existing trees, including five Heritage trees.
+The site has six existing trees, including three Heritage trees.
 The Heritage trees are in fair to poor condition and are scattered throughout the project site.
 Some of these trees are located within the proposed excavation area for the garage, the footprint of the proposed building, or in the area where on- and off-site improvements will take place.
-Because of this, the arborist report recommends removal of one Heritage tree and relocation of two other Heritage trees to the eastern portion of the project site, while retaining the remaining two Heritage trees.
+Because of this, the arborist report recommends removal of one Heritage tree while retaining the remaining two Heritage trees.
 The City arborist has reviewed the report and agrees with the consulting arborist's recommendations.
 Approximately 17 new 24" box trees will be planted throughout the project site.